How to Set Up a Scheduled File Copy | 3 Methods Concluded

 Let’s see how to copy files from a PC to a cloud drive with CBackup:

-2. Select + Add Cloud in the My Storage part.
-You can select a cloud drive to save your files on your computer.
+1. Likewise, select + Add Cloud in the My Storage part.
+You can select a cloud drive to add.

-3. Next, select the Backup Tasks tab > the New Task button.
-And select the Local Files option.
+2. Next, select the Backup tab > the Backup PC to Public Cloud button.

 After reading this post, you may learn the best way to set up a scheduled file copy.
 Rebocopy, Task Scheduler, and AOMEI Backupper Standard can help you do it.
 In addition, if you want to copy your files to the cloud, you can try using CBackup to help you.
 CBackup allows you to create scheduled file copy tasks from PC to cloud and get unlimited cloud storage for free.